Texas Relief Warriors collecting donations for people impacted by tornadoes - NewsBreak

 To give money, visit the Texas Relief Warriors website.
 You’ll find two Amazon wish lists .
 One of them is for Bowling Green and one for Mayfield.

-All items such as clothes, food, shoes, toys, and hygiene supplies can be dropped off at Grace Presbyterian Church .
-They’re open on weekdays from 8:30 a.m. to 4:30 p.m..

-Among The Texas Relief Warriors, Houston’s “Mattress Mack” is also collecting donations.
-Along with The American Red Cross .Copyright 2021 Nexstar Media Inc. All rights reserved.
+The American Red Cross is also collecting donations for victims.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0